-Cabbage juice is far from the most common vegetable juice available but it happens to be packed with beneficial nutrients, antioxidants and minerals.
-Cabbage juice is a mildly flavored juice derived from cabbage leaves, which belong to a number of different cultivars in the Brassica oleracea species.
-It is widely cultivated around the world for its hearty, nutrient-dense leafy heads, which are popularly used in culinary preparations, from salads and stews to pickled forms and health juices.
-To make cabbage juice, you should use the dense middle of the cabbage head, although you can also throw in a few of the outer leaves.
-The flavor of cabbage juice is also mild, making it ideal for subtly blending with other vegetable or fruit juices.
+Cabbage juice is a mildly flavored juice derived from cabbage leaves, which belong to a number of different cultivars of the Brassica oleracea species.
+Cabbage is widely cultivated around the world for its hearty, nutrient-dense leafy heads, which are popularly used in culinary preparations, from salads and stews to pickled forms and healthy juices.

-The juice from cabbage leaves is packed with nutrients, which surprises many people.
-A single glass of cabbage juice can deliver significant amounts of vitamin K, vitamin C, calcium, iron, potassium, glutamine, phosphorus, iodine, vitamin A, B-family vitamins, vitamin E and various phytonutrients, enzymes and antioxidant compounds.
+A single glass of cabbage juice can deliver significant amounts of vitamin K, A, E, and C, calcium, iron, potassium, glutamine, phosphorus, iodine, B-family vitamins, phytonutrients, enzymes, and antioxidant compounds.
 When you choose to juice cabbage, rather than eat it, you will be missing out on the dietary fiber cabbage is rich in.
-Next time you want to try a simple, inexpensive and nutrient-rich vegetable juice, prepare your own cabbage juice at home and enjoy its many surprising benefits!
+Next time you want to try a simple, inexpensive, and nutrient-rich vegetable juice, prepare your own cabbage juice at home and enjoy its many surprising benefits!

 Health Benefits of Cabbage Juice